 Our infallible banks are tied to the fat and happy Canadian housing market where young, impressionable, uneducated, and greedy buyers foolishly fight for wildly overpriced real estate they can't actually afford.
 The value of mortgages on our "safe" banks' books has rocketed higher with our housing boom.
 Mortgages which are not backed by CMHC have been growing substantially.

 When house prices correct to historical norms the effects will be devastating.
 Seeing how the U.S. and Irish housing crashes impacted their banks, I can imagine what a correction will do to ours... if it happens.

 I'm Not Dividend Investing

 If you choose to be a dividend focused investor, be very mindful of the risks going forward with this strategy.
-With the value of dividend favourite "safe" sectors bid up so high, I have good reason to believe dividend investing is going to substantially underperform my RM Balanced Portfolio in the years ahead.
+With the value of dividend favourite "safe" sectors bid up so high, I have good reason to believe dividend investing is going to substantially underperform a Growth/Balanced Portfolio in the years ahead.

 Personally I'm staying clear, instead looking at the entire global stock market, sectors that grow, and my total returns.
 Many wise investors get burned by lack of diversification—don't be one of them.

 All comments are moderated before being posted for public viewing.
 Please don't send in multiple comments if yours doesn't appear right away.
 It can take up to 24 hours before comments are posted.